Olliebooth2001/newprojectsol/readMe.txt

         Features

-- Reused code by allowing for dynamic values in the steps such as the status code which is used at the end of each API call.
+- Reused code by allowing for dynamic values in the steps such as the status code which is used at the end of scenario.

 - Error messages for debugging.